 *Tax advantages may be subject to change and will depend on your individual circumstances.

-Individual Savings Accounts were introduced by the government in 1999 to encourage people to save.
-But, because of the tax benefits, the government sets a limit of how much you are able to invest in an ISA each tax year.
+ISAs were introduced by the government in 1999 to encourage people to save.
+But, because of the tax benefits, the government sets a limit of how much you are able to stash into an ISA each tax year.